 –Jess (Zooey Deschanel) on New Girl

-Check out the rest of your quote submissions from Tuesday, Sept.
-25 and come back tonight to share your pick for best sound bite!
+Check out the rest of your picks for Tuesday, May 14 and come back tonight to share your pick for best bite!

 It’s closing time, Newbies.
 Hard to believe 25 episodes have come and gone this quickly.
 But as a wise man once said, “Every new beginning comes from some other beginning’s end.”
 What that means for Jess, Nick, Schmidt, Winston, Cece, Schivrang, and… Taylor Swift?
 Well, you’ll just have to click through.
 Fair warning for everyone who hasn’t seen tonight’s episode: Stop now because there are SPOILERS AHEAD!
 READ FULL STORY